aidanlynde/aidanlynde/README.md

 # 💫 About Me:
-📈 I am currently working on an options trading algorithm<br>🤖 I am looking to collaborate on ML and AI related projects <br>🚀 I am looking for help with my stock price prediction model<br>🔬 I am currently learning C++ at UIUC and AI driven SaaS development on my own time<br>♨️ Ask me about anything Java<br>🌉 Fun fact: I had no idea I wanted to code for the rest of my life until I watched Silicon Valley in 2019
+📈 I am currently working on an options trading algorithm<br>🤖 I am looking to collaborate on ML and AI related projects <br>🚀 I am looking for help with my stock price prediction model<br>🔬 I am currently learning C++ at UIUC and AI driven SaaS development on my own time<br>♨️ Ask me about anything Java<br>🌉 Fun fact: I'm looking to build an FPV drone

 ## 🌐 Socials: